electricimp/imp-central-impt/TestingGuide.md

 - You may run the tests in the [debug mode](#debug-mode) by specifying `--debug` option.

-**TODO** - just obvious questions: - why a path to github file and, especially, to builder file are not part of test configuration? - why builder cache can be additionally changed before test run but other settings (eg. timeout, stop on fail, etc.) can not?

 The selected tests are executed in an arbitrary order. (**TODO** tests? test cases? or test files?).
 The tests run on all devices which are currently assigned to the Device Group specified in the [test configuration](#test-configuration).
 First - all tests run on one device, then - on a second one, etc. (**TODO** correct?)
 The order of devices - **TODO** - maybe explain all the above using a test session term (?)

 Every test is treated as failed if an error has been thrown.
 Otherwise the test is treated as passed.